Pincer-org/Pincer/docs/interactions.rst

 Application Command Types
 -------------------------
 Pincer provides an API for all three interaction command types.
-The only thing that varies is the function signiture.
+The only thing that varies is the function signature.

 .. code-block:: python